dropbox/zxcvbn-ios/README.md

                         // in milliseconds. usually only a few ms.
 ````

-The optional `userInputs` argument is an array of strings that `zxcvbn`
+The optional `userInputs` argument is an array of strings that `DBZxcvbn`
 will add to its internal dictionary.
 This can be whatever list of
 strings you like, but is meant for user inputs from other fields of the
 form, like name and email.
 That way a password that includes the user's